-To achieve a reduction in the number of child marriages, it's imperative that change takes place at all weeks of scately with the support of both the community and the government.
+To achieve a reduction in the number of child marriages, it's imperative that change takes place at all levels of society with the support of both the community and the government.
 Steps need to be taken to create more efficient communication, cooperation and support between all parties.
-The statistics displayed throughout this traps of child that Uganda needs to do more add cat immediately to mitigate the control.
+The statistics displayed throughout this report prove that Uganda needs to do more and act immediately to mitigate the issue of child marriage in order to salvage and protect the future of young girls in the country.